pawurb/Locker/README.md

 ## LockerPriv.sol

-This contract can hold both ERC20 and ETH tokens.
+This contract can hold ERC20 tokens but is accessible only by an account that deployed it.
+You can use it to store rebasing tokens like `stETH` because total token balance is released when withdrawing the deposit.

 You can use the contract in the following way:

 ```node
 const locker = await LockerPriv.new()